adamcumiskey/Sorcery/README.md

 ## License

-BlockDataSource is available under the MIT license.
+Sorcery is available under the MIT license.
 See the LICENSE file for more info.